emilbayes/secure-password/README.md

 Takes Buffer `password` and hashes it and then safely compares it to the Buffer `hash`.
 The hashing is done on the same thread as the event loop, therefore normal execution and I/O will be blocked.
-The function may `throw` a potential error, or return one of the enums `SecurePassword.VALID`, `SecurePassword.INVALID`, `SecurePassword.NEEDS_REHASH` or `SecurePassword.INVALID_UNRECOGNIZED_HASH`.
+The function may `throw` a potential error, or return one of the symbols `SecurePassword.VALID`, `SecurePassword.INVALID`, `SecurePassword.NEEDS_REHASH` or `SecurePassword.INVALID_UNRECOGNIZED_HASH`.
 Check with strict equality for one the cases as in the example above.